 7-person house: 3 bedrooms and 2 bathrooms.
 Patio with a hot tub, outdoor furniture and barbecue facilities.

-Both houses have made-up beds, towels, cleaning agents and a hairdryer.
+The house has made-up beds, towels, cleaning agents and a hairdryer.
 Good duvets, pillows, bed sheets and beds.

 The nearest restaurant is located ar Eyvindará, about 800 m away.
 More restaurants and supermarkets are located in Egilsstaðir, 4 km away.